-This post originally ran on Agrilinks.
+This article was originally published on Agrilinks.

 Purnima Kora is an ambitious farmer.
 She owns two small parcels of land that she purchased with the support of her husband and savings earned from years of farming PepsiCo potatoes and rice, as well as by leveraging microloans through a women’s self-help group.
 She also leases another half-acre plot to farm potatoes.

 Kora is fortunate: access to land is a critical obstacle to women farmers in West Bengal, especially those from certain tribes and castes.
 While government land distribution programs register land individually to women or jointly to wives and husbands, women still face significant legal and social barriers to obtaining land through other means, such as inheritance, purchase, and leasing.
-With limited ownership, access and control of land, women are less likely to receive other productive resources and benefit from income derived from agriculture.
+With limited ownership, access, and control of land, women are less likely to receive other productive resources and benefit from income derived from agriculture.

 A USAID-PepsiCo partnership is targeting female farmers like Kora to demonstrate that empowering women in the potato supply chain leads to better business performance and translates to improved revenue both for farming families and companies like PepsiCo.
 The program is using a combination of land literacy training, land leasing support, and agronomic training to increase female farmers’ agency, productivity, and income.